AdaCore/ada-spark-rfcs/considered/rfc-pattern-matching.rst

        when (Zero, <>) | (<>, Zero) => return Zero,
        when (Neg, Pos) | (Pos, Neg) => return Neg);

+.. note:: This feature is here because it's a relatively cheap way of working
+    around a particular issue caused by the lack of tuples in Ada.
+It is however our hope that we can add tuples to Ada and remove this syntax sugar.

 The function ``Multiply`` returns the sign of the result of a multiplication, depending on the sign of the operands.
 The connector ``|`` is used here to group together toplevel patterns, but it can also be used inside a pattern.